LLMs can construct powerful representations and streamline sample-efficient supervised learning: Methods and downstream training

 We also evaluate zero-shot chain-of-thought (CoT) prompting \citep{wei2022chain}.
-For each example, Qwen3-8B and GPT5-Mini are prompted to reason over the EHR step-by-step and give a final \texttt{Yes}/\texttt{No} answer.
+For each example, Qwen3-8B and GPT5-Mini are prompted to reason over the NaiveText EHR serialization and give a final \texttt{Yes}/\texttt{No} answer.
 We sample 10 responses and estimate the probability as the fraction of \texttt{Yes} answers.

-\section{Quantitative Results}
+\section{Quantitative results}